sonata-nfv/tng-slice-mngr/README.md

 * Description: 5GTANGO Service Platform Slice Manager
 * Version: 2.0
 * Actions:
-    * Network Slice Tempalte Management (create, check, update, delete).
+    * Network Slice Template Management (create, check, update, delete).
     * Network Slice Instantiation Management (create/instantiate, check, update, terminate, delete).
-* Features:
-    * Network Services Composition within the Network Slice.
-    * Network Service Sharing
-    * Single and Multi-VIM deployments

 ### Network Slice Theory
 A Network Slice Instance (NSI) is defined in by Mschner K. et all Hedmar, P. in _Description of network slicing concept._ (NGMN  Alliance  document, January 2016) as a set of network functions and the resources for these network functions which are arranged and configured, forming a complete logical network, which meets certain characteristics in terms of available bandwidth, latency, or QoS, among others described in 5QI (5G QoS Indicator).
 Our component follows ETSI EVE 012 approach to combine 3GPP Network Slices and ETSI NFV network services.
 More information is provided at the wiki.